Cronos87/meilisearch-index-youtube-videos/readme.md

 Note that by default, YouTube allows **10.000** requests per day.

+### Available properties

+tags: Boolean.
+Tell the script to get the videos tags.
+enable: Boolean.
+Can enable or disable the indexation of the index.

 ### Run the script

 Run the following command to start indexing channels into your MeiliSearch instance: